gx9702/UA-TypeRepository/Core/Part3/ReferenceTypes/HasOrderedComponent/readme.md

 <!-- objecttype -->
 ## HasOrderedComponent
+The type for non-looping hierarchical reference from a node to its component when the order of references matters.
 The representation of the HasOrderedComponent ReferenceType in the address space is shown in the following table:

 |Name|Attribute|